In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Introduction

 \section{Introduction}

 Predicting criminal recidivism using statistics has been the subject of almost a hundred years of research in criminal justice, psychology, and law.
 Today, actuarial risk assessments are in wide use across many countries, helping judges make life-changing decisions in pretrial release, sentencing, and probation.
-Risk assessments can help reduce costs, racial disparity, and incarceration rates---and these benefits have already been realized in some jurisdictions \cite{berk2017impact}.
+Risk assessments can help reduce costs, racial disparity, and incarceration rates---and these benefits have already been realized in some jurisdictions \citep{berk2017impact}.
 However, some of the most widely used algorithms are secret, black-box models created by corporations.
 As a result, individuals affected by these algorithms cannot know how these decisions were made, or whether they were made in error.
-These problems resulted in various lawsuits over the last decade, and came to the fore in 2016, when investigative journalists from the nonprofit organization ProPublica claimed that the COMPAS\footnote{\textbf{COMPAS} stands for \textbf{C}orrectional \textbf{O}ffender \textbf{M}anagement \textbf{P}rofiling for \textbf{A}lternative \textbf{S}anctions.} black-box recidivism prediction model was rife with racial bias \cite{LarsonMaKiAn16, freemanloomis}.
+These problems resulted in various lawsuits over the last decade, and came to the fore in 2016, when investigative journalists from the nonprofit organization ProPublica claimed that the COMPAS black-box recidivism prediction model --- standing for \textbf{C}orrectional \textbf{O}ffender \textbf{M}anagement \textbf{P}rofiling for \textbf{A}lternative \textbf{S}anctions --- was rife with racial bias \citep{LarsonMaKiAn16, freemanloomis}.

-Though ProPublica's findings were not validated \cite{Rudin19AgeofUnfairness, flores16, northpointeresponse}, the COMPAS scandal demonstrated the issues with for-profit, secret algorithms making decisions in the justice system---namely, possible violations of defendants' due process rights, difficulty in ensuring that the scores were calculated based on correct inputs, and the lack of independent fairness or performance guarantees.
-It highlighted the ways that systemic bias in data can be propagated into the future, and was symptomatic of growing public distrust in the algorithms that impact our daily lives \cite{nytoped, oneil2016weapons, nyt-computers-crim-justice}.
+Though ProPublica's findings were not validated \citep{Rudin19AgeofUnfairness, flores16, northpointeresponse}, the COMPAS scandal demonstrated the issues with for-profit, secret algorithms making decisions in the justice system---namely, possible violations of defendants' due process rights, difficulty in ensuring that the scores were calculated based on correct inputs, and the lack of independent fairness or performance guarantees.
+It highlighted the ways that systemic bias in data can be propagated into the future, and was symptomatic of growing public distrust in the algorithms that impact our daily lives \citep{nytoped, oneil2016weapons, nyt-computers-crim-justice}.